 The Eisenach lands belong to Thuringia, the German land in origin for over several centuries.
 However, this land was mostly a closed area of East Germany during Soviet rule.
 Still, the Wartburg Castle should appreciate Soviet times for perfect restoration of numerous rooms and internal interior.

 Actually this castle was worth being restored as its name makes visitors remember attractive periods and outstanding people in Germany history.
-To tempt visitors, we should mention three things in the castle’s history: Martin Luther, minstrels’ contests and fantastic views of the Alps from the castle’s drawbridge.
+To tempt visitors, we should mention three things in the castle’s history: Martin Luther, minstrels’ contests and fantastic hilltop views from the castle’s drawbridge.

 Minstrels’ contests were kept in the castle in the era of the Middle Ages and we can still see the room specially designed for such competitions called Hall of the Minstrels.
 The room preserved the 12th century Romanesque architecture and design, and its interior is decorated with medieval frescoes illustrating famous winners of minstrels’ contests.
 The frescoes on the walls and ceiling were so perfectly restored that you can easily imagine and take part in famous competitions and feel the merry festal atmosphere of the castle’s medieval life.